Spring

 Humans have a long history of capturing the passage of time by tracking the position of the sun.

-April Fools' Day, sometimes called All Fools' Day, has been celebrated for several centuries by different cultures.
+April Fools’ Day, sometimes called All Fools’ Day, is several centuries old.
 Its exact origins remain a mystery.
-People celebrate by playing practical jokes and pranks.

 Stonehenge